FFAR’s Communications Process

 Once all parties sign the FFAR Grant Agreement, a member of the FFAR Communications Team will reach out to the grantee, communications point of contact and any other contacts listed in the Grant Agreement to coordinate communications efforts.
 If you have a government affairs team, please connect them to us in our initial email introduction, so we can coordinate to educate and inform legislators about FFAR-funded research.

 We do not want you to miss an opportunity to promote your FFAR-funded research.
 Please let us know if you are participating in a speaking engagement, conference or other event where you want to promote your FFAR grant, especially if these opportunities occur before we announce your grant publicly.
+We are open to additional promotional activities and welcome your ideas.

 Referencing FFAR

 In any communications materials about the grant, the first mention of our organization should spell out our full name and include the abbreviation in parenthesis: Foundation for Food & Agriculture Research (FFAR).
 Our abbreviated name, FFAR (pronounced “far”), should be used in subsequent mentions.
-Please mention FFAR in this way in all materials pertaining to your grant, including releases, PowerPoints, presentations, your organization’s website, publications, upcoming events, etc.
+Please mention FFAR in this way in all materials pertaining to your grant, including releases, presentations, your organization’s website, publications, upcoming events, etc.

 Drafting Press Releases & Other Written Communications